 Niccy Iseman is the founder of Type and Story, a contemporary paper goods brand inspired by storytelling.
 Niccy launched the small independent business earlier this year and since then, its first collection has received a wonderfully positive response from creatives everywhere.
 Each collection in Type & Story’s offering is based on a different theme.

 It’s inaugural range, released for SS17, explored the lost art of sign-painting and showcased the calligraphic shapes found in old bespoke signs across beautiful products like jotters, prints and notecards.
-A talented designer by trade, we caught up with Niccy to find out what it’s like to start your own creative business, and why cherishing traditional craft to create something new is central to her newly-founded brand.
+A talented designer by trade, I caught up with Niccy to find out what it’s like to start your own creative business, and why cherishing traditional craft to create something new is central to her newly-founded brand.

 What inspired you to start Type & Story?

 I started the business for two reasons.
 The first was lack of flexible working.
 For people that aren’t affected by this problem, it can be hard to conceive of the brick wall it presents for educated women in the creative industries who intend to continue their careers whilst starting a family.
 I found it impossible to get part time graphic design work that was of a decent standard without compromising my family life.
 I’ve never wanted to settle for work that doesnt mean anything to me or to work for people who don’t share the same creative outlook as me.

 The second was that I have a real love affair with stationery, paper, typography and storytelling so it was inevitable that at some point in my life I would start my own business combining these things.
 I was using my spare time to learn and create things, do online courses, read WGSM relentlessly and generate ideas.
 I’m not one for the TV and couldn’t go out much because I was a parent, so I did what came naturally… I created a brand.